Sukina12/401-data-structures-and-algorithms/javascript/trees/README.md

   * postOrder() : Left -> Right -> Root
   * inPrder() : Left -> Root -> Right
   * maxValueFinder(): return max value in the tree
+  * breadthFirst(): return list of all values in the tree, in the order they were encountered

 ##### Binary Search Tree: